BioSkryb/bj-somatic-variantcalling/README.md

 This pipeline includes optional modules.
 You can choose to include or exclude these modules by adjusting the following parameters:

 - `--skip_variant_annotation`: Set this to `true` to exclude the Variant Annotation module.
 By default, it is set to `true`.
+- `--skip_sigprofile`: Set this to `false` to enable the Mutational Signature module.
+By default, it is set to `false`.

 **Outputs**